A Romantic Short Break Holiday in Venice

 Indulge in the food and wine

-When you’re after something more substantial, I would avoid the restaurants around St Mark’s Square, where you’ll pay a premium.
+When you’re after something more substantial, I would avoid the restaurants around St Mark’s Square.
+You’ll pay a premium.
 Instead, opt for one of the lovely restaurants with a canal view.
 The setting is much more intimate and the views more scenic.

 If you’re into Romantic Poets, then why not head over to Caffe Florian inside the Piazza?
 It’s so old that Lord Byron himself drank there!